Contributed By Koutalidis Law Firm

 As per Article 1 of the NY Convention, an arbitral award is considered as foreign if it is made in the territory of a state other than the state where the recognition and enforcement of such award are sought.
-This broad definition is, however, narrowed in view of the fact that Greece has incorporated the NY Convention under the reservations of Article 1 paragraph 3 thereof (ie, on a reciprocal basis and on the condition of the commercial nature of the dispute) and is a party to seven bilateral treaties (with the USA, Yugoslavia, Germany, Romania, Lebanon, Hungary, Syria), which take precedence over the NY Convention.
+This broad definition is, however, narrowed in view of the fact that Greece has incorporated the NY Convention under the reservations of Article 1 paragraph 3 thereof (ie, on a reciprocal basis and on the condition of the commercial nature of the dispute) and is a party to certain bilateral treaties (inter alia with the USA, Cyprus, Germany, Romania, Lebanon, Hungary, Syria, Tunisia, Albania, China, Georgia, Armenia), which may take precedence over the NY Convention, depending on their antecedence over the NY Convention (Article 7 paragraph 1 of the NY Convention).
 As a result, the enforcement of foreign arbitral awards is regulated either by the NY Convention, the GCCP or a bilateral treaty.

-The procedural steps for the enforcement of arbitral awards in the Greek territory is diversified on the basis of the classification of the arbitral award(s) into domestic, international and foreign, as per 4.1 Legal Issues Concerning Enforcement of Arbitral Awards, above.
+The procedural steps for the enforcement of arbitral awards in the Greek territory is diversified on the basis of the classification of the arbitral award(s) into domestic, international and foreign, as per 4.1 Legal Issues Concerning Enforcement of Arbitral Awards.

-More specifically, as already indicated above in 2.6 Unenforceable Domestic Judgments, above, domestic arbitral awards are included in the exclusive list of executory titles, thereby being enforceable ipso iure, without a need for judicial ratification.
+More specifically, as already indicated above in 2.6 Unenforceable Domestic Judgments, domestic arbitral awards are included in the exclusive list of executory title, thereby being enforceable ipso iure, without a need for judicial ratification.

 Foreign arbitral awards, on the other hand, are subject to different provisions, which are further diversified according to the nature of the dispute to which they pertain.